KThai01/KThai01/README.md

 ### Hi there 👋

-My name is Kevin and I am a recent gradute from California State University Long Beach with a degree in Computer Science.
+My name is Kevin and I am a gradute from California State University Long Beach with a degree in Computer Science.
-My favorite hobbies are playing video games and working on my own personal projects.
+My favorite programming language is C++.
 <!--
 **KThai01/KThai01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.